jackyzha0/jackyzha0.github.io/content/thoughts/colour.md

 ### Colour Space
 Choice of primaries is equivalent to choice of colour space.
 In RGB, we choose monochromatic energies.

-RGB is additive whereas CMY is subtractive.
+- RGB is additive whereas CMY is subtractive.

-RGB and CIE are linear.
+- RGB and CIE are linear.

-McAdam ellipses are regions where colour differences are imperceptible to the average human eye.
+- McAdam ellipses are regions where colour differences are imperceptible to the average human eye.
+- A colour gamut is the range of colours that can be displayed or captured by a particular device or technology.

 - CIE is defined with 3 imaginary lights X, Y, Z
 	- Any wavelength $\lambda$ can be matched perceptually by positive combinations
 	- X is approximately R, Y is approximately G, Z is approximately B
-	- Each monitor has its own RGB-to-XYZ transformation matrix
+	- The XYZ colour space is a device-independent colour space, which means that it is not tied to any particular device or display technology.
+- As the RGB colour cube sits within the CIE colour space, it can only display a subset of perceivable colours
+	- One way to clamp: construct ray to white point, find closest displayable point within gamut
+- `(C, M, Y) = (1 - R, 1 - G, 1 - B)`

 ### Physiology
 Retina contains an uneven distribution (clustered around fovea) of rods and cones
 - Rods: sense in black and white, mainly for edge detection
 - Cones: 3 types, mostly for colour sensing
+	- L: most sensitive to red
+	- M: most sensitive to green
+	- S: most sensitive to blue

 Colour blindness results from missing cone types
 - Deuteranope (green deficiency)